Rahul-65-Patra/Movie_List/README.md

 - 📋 List rendering with `map`
 - 🖱️ Event handling
 - 💾 LocalStorage persistence
 - 🎨 Basic Tailwindcss styling

+## 🔗 Live Preview

+You can view the live preview of the project : [🚀 Live Demo](https://movie-list-five-eta.vercel.app/)

 ## 💻 Tech Stack